harrison7/startup/notes.md

 CNAME is the record type to point to another DNS record, A maps it to IP address, TXT stores text on DNS

 Normal promise makes code after it execute, but await/async makes all following code in the "then" box

+#Final review:

+A linux daemon can start when a computer is rebooted, executes independent of a user, and can fork other processes.
+PM2 is an example of a daemon

+Hashing stored passwords is important to imporve security

+HTTP code 100 is informational, 200 means success, 300 means redirect, 400 means client error, 500 is server error

+Running npm install ws adds ws source code, adds dependency to package.json, and locks version of ws package for the app

+Port 80 is reserved for HTTP, 443 for HTTPS, 22 for SSH

+Standard HTTP headers: content-type, host, cookie